Lansoweb/LosUi/README.md

 The breadcrumbs helper will follow [Breadcrumbs](http://getbootstrap.com/components/#breadcrumbs).

 If you define a page of type URI with just a '#' href, the breadcrumbs will print just it's label and not a link.
-Very useful if you have just a category not linked to a route.
+Very useful if you have a category not linked to a route.

 #### Paginator
 You can use the Paginator View Helper to style as [Default Paginator](http://getbootstrap.com/components/#pagination-default) or